Ad copy or sitelinks rejected by Google

 - Find the sitelink.

-- Edit text and destination URL.
+- Edit its text and destination URL.

 - Open the disapproved ad in Google Ads.